realsubodh/LeetTrackr/README.md

 ## Contributing

 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
 Any contributions such as bug fixes, feature enhancements, or code improvements are welcome.
+You can also use it for your college assignments 😄
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.